nokia/srlinux-yang-models/README.md

 ```

 ### Download archives
-To download the proto files for a specific release in the `zip` or `tgz` containers navigate to the github `tag`(https://github.com/nokia/srlinux-yang-models/tags) page which contains the links to the archives.
+To download the proto files for a specific release in the `zip` or `tgz` archive, navigate to the GitHub [`tag`](https://github.com/nokia/srlinux-yang-models/tags) page, which contains the links to the archives.

 If needed, the download link can be programmatically derived using the following rule: